google/closure-templates/java/src/com/google/template/soy/jbcsrc/README.md

         list<string>}` Tofu will assert that the value is actually a list.
-        SoySauce will do that, but it will also assert that `$foos[0]` is a string by checking it on access (this is the same strategy that java uses for generics)..
+        SoySauce will do that, but it will also assert that `$foos[0]` is a string by checking it on access (this is the same strategy that java uses for generics).

     *   Tofu fails to type check params which are statically typed to `?`, this is a known bug.
-        SoySauce does not have this bug so user templates relying on it will have to be fixed..
+        SoySauce does not have this bug so user templates relying on it will have to be fixed.

 *   SoySauce is stricter about dereferencing `null` objects.
 For example, given the expression `isNonnull($foo.bar.baz)` if `bar` is `null` then accessing